-- Once the ballotine is tight, tuck the ends of the plastic wrap to the bottom of the ballotine and wrap in another piece of plastic wrap to secure them.
+- Tuck the ends of the plastic wrap to the bottom of the ballotine and wrap in another piece of plastic wrap to secure them.
 Repeat this process with the remaining chicken breasts.

-- Heat a pot of oil to 350°F to fry the ballotines when they come out of the cook & hold oven.
+- Remove them from the cook and hold oven.
+Heat a pot of oil to 350°F to fry the ballotines.

-- Once the ballotines are cooked, remove them from the oven and let stand for two minutes.
+- After ballotines are cooked, remove them from the oven and let them stand for two minutes.

 - Remove the ballotines from the plastic and pat dry.

-- Fry them in the oil until they are golden brown, about 3 to 5 minutes.
+- Next, fry them in the oil for approximately 3 to five minutes, until they are golden brown.